• Skip to primary navigation

 1. Data breaches cost you customers

 Losing customer data is every business owner’s nightmare.
 Customers give their personal data to businesses, expecting that their private information will be safe.
 But, every year, data breaches cost businesses time, money and customers.
 When your data is breached, information like credit card numbers, personal information and sensitive data are exposed.
 Once the data is out, customers find it difficult to trust the business, and many will go elsewhere.
-Over 20% of businesses that experience a data loss event also see their customers disappear.
+Over 20% of businesses that experience a data lost event also see their customers disappear.
 Your customers have entrusted their data to you.
 Are you willing to lose customers because you didn’t set up a data recovery and backup system?

-1. Yes, criminals want your data
+2. Yes, criminals want your data

 For years, you’ve worked on your documents, customer lists and data, and with just a few keystrokes, it could be gone.
 Having off-site backup and a recovery plan can ensure your data stays safe, even if a vulnerability gets exploited.
 Protect against cyberattacks by having your data backed up, secured and easily recovered with Azure Support.

-1. Ransomware is a real threat to your data
+3. Ransomware is a real threat to your data

 Ransomware is malicious software that encrypts your data and holds it hostage, and it’s another way a cybercriminal can harm your business.
 After you pay the ransom, you may get your data back but, sometimes, not even then.
 While you’re worrying, hoping and waiting to get your system back up and running, your business is losing money, and productivity is nonexistent.
 It could take hours, days or weeks, depending on how malicious the attack was.